-Acute exacerbations of COPD may be defined as an event characterized by increased dyspnea and/or cough and sputum that worsens in <14 days and may be accompanied by tachypnea and/or tachycardia.
+An acute exacerbation of COPD may be defined as an event characterized by increased dyspnea and/or cough and sputum that worsens in <14 days and may be accompanied by tachypnea and/or tachycardia.
 An acute exacerbation of COPD is often associated with increased local and systemic inflammation caused by infections, pollution, or other insult to the airways.
 The worsening of symptoms appears to result from increases in airway inflammatory cells and proteins that are triggered by an infection, airborne pollutants, and/or other factors.
 The acute on chronic inflammatory response and/or concurrent bronchoconstriction leads to worsening in expiratory airflow limitation.
 Worsening of expiratory airflow limitation leads to increased resistive work of breathing, increased ventilation/perfusion mismatch, and gas exchange disturbances.
 It also results in increased hyperinflation, which then further worsens lung mechanics and can lead to impaired function and fatigue of the respiratory muscles.
 Due to the difficulty in obtaining specimens from people with exacerbations of COPD, further complicated by heterogeneous triggers, knowledge of the inflammatory response during an episode is incomplete.